scipy-conference/scipy_proceedings/papers/blaine_mooers/main.md

 Likewise, you can use these snippets in other browser-hosted text editors, such as the web version of Visual Studio Code because Voice In Plus works in most text areas of web browsers.
 You can use web services with ample text areas to draft documents and Python scripts with the help of voice-triggered snippets.
-You can also use Voice In Plus inside text boxes in local html files; however, Voice In Plus still requires an internet connection.
+You can also use Voice In Plus inside text boxes in local HTML files; however, Voice In Plus still requires an internet connection.
 You can edit the code or text with an advanced text editor using the GhostText plugin to connect a web-based text area to a text editor.
-Alternatively, you can save a draft document or script to a file and import it into Jupyter Lab for further editing.
+Alternatively, you can save a draft document or script to a file and import it into Jupyter Lab for further editing off line.

 ### Libraries for Markdown cells

 These libraries contain a short phrase paired with its replacement: another phrase or a chunk of computer code.
 In analogy to a tab trigger in text editors, we call the first short phrase a voice trigger.
-Tab triggers are initiated by typing, followed by the tab key, which inserts the corresponding snippet of code.
+Tab triggers are initiated by typing the tab trigger, followed by the tab key, which inserts the corresponding code snippet.
 Some text editors can autocomplete the tab-trigger name, so these text editors require two tab key entries.
 The first tab auto-completes the tab-trigger name.
 Then, the second tab leads to the insertion of the corresponding code.